James Brown: Memorial services

-After Brown's death, his relatives, a host of celebrities and thousands of fans gathered, on December 28, 2006, for a public memorial service at the Apollo Theater in New York City and, on December 30, 2006, at the James Brown Arena in Augusta, Georgia.
+After Brown's death, his body was taken to New York City where a procession was held.
+Relatives, celebrities like Joe Frazier, and thousands of fans gathered, on December 27, 2006, for a public memorial service at the Apollo Theater in New York City.

 A separate, private ceremony was held in North Augusta, South Carolina, on December 29, 2006, with Brown's family in attendance.
-Celebrities at these various memorial events included Michael Jackson, Jimmy Cliff, Joe Frazier, Buddy Guy, Ice Cube, Ludacris, Dr. Dre, Little Richard, Dick Gregory, MC Hammer, Prince, Jesse Jackson, Ice-T, Jerry Lee Lewis, Bootsy Collins, LL Cool J, Lil Wayne, Lenny Kravitz, 50 Cent, Stevie Wonder and Don King.
+A third ceremony was held on December 30, 2006, at the James Brown Arena in Augusta, Georgia.
+MC Hammer performed with Brown's backup group, the Soul Generals, and Bootsy Collins was on bass.
+Former Temptations lead singer Ali-Ollie Woodson performed "Walk Around Heaven All Day".
+At one point, a video showed Brown's last performance in Augusta, Georgia, with the Ray Charles version of "Georgia on My Mind" playing soulfully in the background.
+Celebrities at these various memorial events included Michael Jackson, Jimmy Cliff, Buddy Guy, Ice Cube, Ludacris, Dr. Dre, Little Richard, Dick Gregory, Prince, Jesse Jackson, Ice-T, Jerry Lee Lewis, LL Cool J, Lil Wayne, Lenny Kravitz, 50 Cent, Stevie Wonder and Don King.
 Rev. Al Sharpton officiated at all of Brown's public and private memorial services.